-Preparing classic and VPC clusters for autoscaling
+Preparing your cluster for autoscaling

 Virtual Private Cloud Classic infrastructure

-add-on, you can scale the worker pools in your Red Hat® OpenShift® on IBM Cloud® classic or VPC cluster automatically to increase or decrease the number of worker nodes in the worker pool based on the sizing
+With the cluster-autoscaler add-on, you can scale the worker pools in your Red Hat® OpenShift® on IBM Cloud® classic or VPC cluster automatically to increase or decrease the number of worker nodes in the worker pool based on the sizing

-add-on is based on the Kubernetes Cluster-Autoscaler project.
+needs of your scheduled workloads.
+The cluster-autoscaler add-on is based on the Kubernetes Cluster-Autoscaler project.

 For a list of supported add-on versions by cluster version, see Supported cluster add-on versions.